cjohansen/m1p/Readme.md

   a dictionary key that can't be found.
 Will be called with `opts` from `interpolate`, params, and the key.

+- `:exception-handler` a function to call when a dictionary function throws an exception.
+The handler receives an ex-info with ex-data in this shape:

+      ```clj
+      {:fn, :lookup-key, :data}
+      ```

+  The handler function should return the value to interpolate in place of the failed call.
+Popular option: Logging the error and returning `nil`.

 <a id="interpolate"></a>
 ### `(m1p.core/interpolate data opt)`